Minimal Stimulation IVF

 IVF with Ease: Minimal Stimulation Starts Here

-Schedule A ConsultationMinimal stimulation IVF with Clomid is less effective than standard in vitro fertilization
+Schedule a ConsultationMinimal stimulation IVF with Clomid is less effective than standard in vitro fertilization

 Clomid is an oral medication that has been used for over 40 years in women with infertility.
 Clomid stimulates the pituitary gland to trigger stimulation of the ovaries.
 The result is the growth and development of a few eggs.
 When the ovaries are stimulated, at a certain point the pituitary gland will trigger ovulation.
 In order to perform IVF, this signal from the pituitary gland must be blocked or at least controlled.
 Otherwise, many IVF cycles would be cancelled.
 A group of medications known as GnRH antagonists may be used to prevent ovulation.